mahmoudchaer/DeepMed/monitoring/README.md

 - `/api/run_test` - Run a Python test file
 - `/api/refresh` - Manually trigger a refresh of all service statuses
 - `/api/metrics` - Prometheus metrics endpoint
+- `/api/prometheus` - Get Prometheus and Grafana URLs

+## Monitoring Architecture

+### Monitoring Service
+- Flask application that checks service health and provides the dashboard UI
+- Runs in its own Docker container on port 5432

+### Prometheus
+- Time-series database for storing metrics
+- Scrapes metrics from services and the monitoring service
+- Runs in its own Docker container on port 9090

+### Grafana
+- Visualization tool for metrics
+- Connects to Prometheus as a data source
+- Provides customizable dashboards
+- Runs in its own Docker container on port 3000

 ## Development